 After some browsing around the Internet and reading several articles I concluded this:

-- A regular mouse can be tough on your wrists and shoulder.
+- A regular mouse can be tough on your wrists and shoulders.

 - Accuracy is not a problem, as long as you do not have to be pixel precise (my own judgement).
 Some even claim that trackballs are more precise than regular mice.

 - Variation is key - You can always use a trackball mouse at home and a regular mouse at work and vice versa.

 - Trackball mice are only "better" if you have carpal tunnel syndrome or another illness.

 - It often comes down to personal preference.

 A Trackball mouse is not better unless you have issues with your wrists or shoulders.
 A trackball mouse can be used preventively, but I believe sitting correctly and taking breaks are much more important.
 Variation is always a good thing - I myself have a regular mouse at the office and a trackball one at home.

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality.
 The decision is yours, and whether or not you decide to buy something is completely up to you.

 I would suggest you try a trackball mouse yourself and see if you like it.
 It took me only a day or two to get used to it.
 Now I do not even have to concentrate to use it.
 I bought the "Kensington Expert Trackball Mouse" as it seemed pretty popular and well-known.
 It makes scrolling web pages a pleasure with its scrolling wheel.
 One thing I still have to get used to, is using the buttons at the top.